dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 - - -

-20% OFF FOR  2ND FAMILY/FRIEND
+15% OFF FOR  2ND FAMILY/FRIEND

-30% OFF FOR 3RD FAMILY/FRIEND
+20% OFF FOR 3RD FAMILY/FRIEND

-40% OFF FOR 4TH FAMILY MEMBER
+25% OFF FOR 4TH FAMILY MEMBER

-5% OFF FOR FRIENDS

-We offer Military/ Health Care/ Law Enforcement/ Fire Department Discount